 The bad news: the Kardashians were on their absolute worst behavior.
-This DR getaway is on the fast-track to becoming the vacation from hell, despite the five star resort vibes and swoon-worthy scenery.

 Last night was the first part in a two-episode season finale for Real Housewives of Orange County, and naturally, it took place almost entirely at the contrived name-change party that Heather planned as the customary wrap-up shindig that almost every season of Real Housewives has to have.
 Normally these parties are fairly mundane because most of the storylines have already been resolved in some way, but thankfully a drunk quasi-housewife took it upon herself to cause some trouble/entertainment.

 So this Sarah person.
 Was she supposed to be a housewife and got cut for being too constantly drunk?
 That’s never seemed to bother Bravo in the past (see: Kim Richards, possibly Vicki).
 Was she just too much of a generalized trouble-making mess?
 Again, that doesn’t seem like something to which Bravo is generally opposed, but she’s been around enough this season that we know she’s not boring.
 So what’s the deal? (more…)